henriquecholo/bootstrap-vs-foundation-talk/src/README.md

    - Bootstrap uses LESS and now SASS is compatible.
 Foundation uses *only* SASS(advanced with Libsass)
   - *Mobile First VS Mobile Also*
    - Foundation was made to be built on Mobile First
-   - Bootstrap has made to be built on Desktop and will
+   - Bootstrap was made to be built on Desktop and will also fit for mobile

 ----